oayres/babel-plugin-react-ssr/README.md

 Let's also assume your `MyComponent` imported in that example also has a `static fetchData` method.

-The babel plugin will detect the `HomePage` has a `static fetchData` method and therefore carry out its three tasks:
+The plugin will detect the `HomePage` has a `static fetchData` method and therefore carry out its three tasks:

 - Wrap it in a HOC (that comes from `react-ssr`)
 ```js